How target distributions shape optimal stochastic resetting: Abstract

 \section{Abstract}

 We investigate the search of a target with a given spatial distribution in a finite one-dimensional domain.
 The searcher follows Brownian dynamics and is always reset to its initial position when reaching the boundaries of the domain (boundary resetting).
 In addition, the searcher may be reset to its initial position from any internal point of the domain (bulk resetting).
 Specifically, we look for the optimal strategy for bulk resetting, i.e., the spatially dependent bulk resetting rate that minimizes the average search time.
-The best search strategy exhibits a second-order transition from vanishing to non-vanishing bulk resetting when varying the target distribution.
-The obtained mathematical criteria are further analyzed for a monoparametric family of distributions, to shed light on the properties that control the optimal strategy for bulk resetting.
-Our work paves new research lines in the study of search processes, emphasizing the relevance of the target distribution for the optimal search strategy, and identifies a successful framework to address these questions.
+The best search strategy exhibits a second-order transition from vanishing to nonvanishing bulk resetting when varying the target distribution.
+The obtained mathematical criteria are further analyzed for different monoparametric families of distributions, which sheds light on the properties that control the optimal strategy for bulk resetting.
+Our work paves new research lines in the study of search processes, emphasizing the relevance of the target distribution for optimal search strategies, and identifies a successful framework to address these questions.